Prepaid Subscriptions

 So a "monthly delivery, prepaid 3" subscription still ships every month, but the customer is charged once every three months.

-- Open the subscription option and find the Renewals and billing card.
+- Open the subscription bar and find the Renewals and billing card.

 - Switch the billing mode from Pay per order to Prepaid.

-- Set Repeat order every — this is the delivery cadence (e.g., every 1 month).
+- Set Repeat order every, the delivery cadence (e.g., every 1 month).

 That's it: the billing interval is calculated for you as the delivery cadence multiplied by the number of orders per payment.